kevgo/tricorder/README.md

 ### `tricorder init:config`

-This command creates a scaffold of the Tricorder config file with default settings.
+Creates a scaffold of the Tricorder config file with default settings.

 ### `tricorder init:githook`